oroinc/documentation/user_guide_marketing_tools/magento/rfm_user/index.rst

 	-  RFM segments are defined per channel, thus customers of each channel are likely to be segmented based on different thresholds.

 	-  Order history data differs for each channel.

   .. image:: /admin_guide/img/rfm/rfm_accountview2.png
+     :alt: Order history data differs for each channel

 .. toctree::
    :hidden:
    :titlesonly:
    :maxdepth: 1

    rfm_admin